-Why Carslogie SS Co v Royal Norwegian Govt is important
+Why Carslogie Steamship Co v Royal Norwegian Govt is important

-In Carslogie, the House of Lords concluded claimants owe no damages in the tort of negligence where a subsequent natural event means the claimant suffered no further loss.
+In Carslogie Steamship v Royal Norwegian Government, the House of Lords concluded claimants owe no damages in the tort of negligence where a subsequent natural event means the claimant suffered no further loss.
 The defendant will only be liable if they exacerbate, or make the claimant more susceptible to, damage.

 The defendant’s vessel, Carslogie, collided with the claimant’s vessel, Heimgar.
 This collision was wholly the fault of the Carslogie.
 After temporary repairs the Heimgar was declared seaworthy and travelled across the atlantic.
 During this voyage, heavy weather caused significant damage and left her unseaworthy.